 “The function of education is to teach one to think intensively and to think critically.
 Intelligence plus character – that is the goal of true education.” – Dr. Martin Luther King, Jr.

 When I began pursuing my PhD in Media Psychology in September of 2014, all I really knew at the time was that I was embarking on a journey that was going to be challenging, to say the very least.
 However, what I did not know was that while I had always enjoyed reading and asking questions, this particular quest would spark within me a new found interest to become a journalist of sorts—a researcher—a documentarian.
-As I began peeling back the many layers of the effects of media, I soon discovered that while there is a significant amount of research on racial identity, there is limited scholarship surrounding Black identity.
+As I began looking at the intersection of Black media consumers and the role media plays in shaping our identity, I soon discovered that while there is a significant amount of research on racial identity, there is limited scholarship surrounding Black identity.
 Moreover, there is almost no research on the impact of Black celebrities on Black culture—its attitudes, behaviors, goals, etc..
 How could this be in the media saturated world we live in?
 Beginning in 1950 and arriving in 2018, how have the people on screen who look like us, telling our stories, shaped our collective identity?
 How has the last decade of reality TV and social media with application to Black celebrities influenced Black culture?
 What are the consequences of the new norms?
-Therein lies my dissertation topic: From Beulah to Black Panther: The Impact of Black Celebrities on Black Culture.
-Class of 2019.
+Therein lies my dissertation topic: The #BlackExcellence Mindset: Black Media Consumers’ Perceptions about Aspirations and Black Macro Level Influencers.
+Class of 2020.

 What is Media Psychology?
 Media psychology starts with psychology.
 Where traditional communication, media studies, sociology, or psychology focus on process or isolate media from human experience, media psychology offers the answer to the ‘why,’ integrating the expertise of psychology with in-depth knowledge of media and technology.
 My colleagues and I explore the ways in which cognition, emotion, and instinct can influence human responses to different media stimuli and alter technological impact.
 We use these skills to anticipate consumption and use patterns, engagement, and access and look for ways to leverage solutions to global problems, from smart technology design to economic, social, and environmental impact.